fwsGonzo/gamebro/POSTERITY.md

 Interrupts are only executed for IE & IF (anded together).
 When executing an interrupt the CPU disables IME with no delay.
 Interrupts have priorities, with V-blank being the highest and so must be run first.
 The next interrupt can only run after IME is on again after IE instruction + a delay tick.

 If you are creating a timing-accurate emulator you have to keep in mind that the CB opcode is not an instruction.
 It is an atomic read that LEADS to the actual instructions.
 If you execute a hardware tick between those bytes it could lead to a very subtle bug.
 For example an interrupt could end up executing and then returning into the middle of the two-byte opcode, or pass it altogether without executing it.

+Double- and triple-check your helper functions.
+I had my is_hblank() function return true when LCDC mode == 3, which is not true.
+H-blank is mode 0.

+VRAM attributes are in the same area tiles would be in, except VRAM bank is 1.
+That means the attributes are not in a fixed place.
+Use the same offset as for tiles.

+And last, but not least: Don't despair if not every game works flawlessly.
+There are many emulators, and most only have support up to a point.
+Simply getting to the point where a GBC game runs the intro and you can safely get into the game is a long and arduous process.
+Give yourself some credit!